Dasharo/docs/docs/unified/protectli/os-installation-opnsense.md

 ![](../../images/opnsense/opnsense_preseed1.png){: style="width:480px"}

-From now, any modified `bsdinstall` part would be listed and differencec would be shown.
+From now, any modified `bsdinstall` part would be listed and differences would be shown.
 Accept any change with `yes` and `ENTER`.

 ![](../../images/opnsense/opnsense_preseed2.png){: style="width:480px"}